Bilateral Relations

 Trade and economic relations

-The agenda of the bilateral intergovernmental commission was significantly expanded with the suggestion of the Armenian side, thus launching a new format of relations - the US-Armenia Strategic Dialogue (USASD).
-The first session of the strategic dialogue took place in Yerevan in May 2019.In 2020 the USASD sessions were online due to the COVID-19 pandemic.
+The agenda of the bilateral intergovernmental commission was significantly expanded upon the proposal of the Armenian side, thus launching a new format - the US-Armenia Strategic Dialogue (USASD).

-Bilateral trade between Armenia and USA (thousand USD)
+Bilateral trade between Armenia and USA (mil.
+USD)

 2020